Cabernet Franc

 Loire Valley, France

-What to expect: The Loire Valley, in northern France is a cool-climate growing region, so you’ll find a lighter bodied version of Cabernet Franc here, with lighter tannins and a focus on red fruit flavors, floral notes, and a herbal side.
-If you like Pinot Noir, or Beaujolais, give Loire Cabernet Franc a try.
+What to expect: The Loire Valley, in northern France, is a cool-climate growing region, so you’ll find a lighter-bodied version of Cabernet Franc here, with lighter tannins and a focus on red fruit flavors, floral notes, and an herbal side.
+If you like Pinot Noir or Beaujolais, give Loire Cabernet Franc a try.

-On the palate you’ll taste high acidity and moderately low tannin.
-Flavors of sour cherry, smoky tomato, dried oregano, and sweet pepper dominate.
+On the palate, you’ll taste high acidity and moderately low tannin, with flavors of sour cherry, smoky tomato, dried oregano, and sweet pepper dominating.
 The taste will burst through your palate and drop out quickly with a subtle tingle from the acidity.

 Tuscany, Italy

-On the palate there will be boldness from elevated alcohol with mocha, cinnamon, and plum flavors complimented by medium-high acidity and moderately high tannin.
+On the palate, elevated alcohol will produce boldness, with mocha, cinnamon, and plum flavors complemented by medium-high acidity and moderately high tannin.
 It’s common to find Cabernet Franc from Tuscany aged in French oak for additional body and richness.
 These are age-worthy wines.

 Amador-vineyards-sierra-foothills-david-schroeder

-Vineyards at Shake Ridge Ranch in Amador. by David Schroeder
+Vineyards at Shake Ridge Ranch in Amador.
+Photo by David Schroeder.

 California, USA

-What to expect: There is Cabernet Franc growing throughout California, but few regions champion it as a single-varietal wine.
+What to expect: Cabernet Franc grows throughout California, but few regions champion it as a single-varietal wine.
 Enter the Sierra Foothills!
-This off-the-radar region in the foothills of the Sierra Nevada Mountains typically produces an opulent, fruit-forward style of Cabernet Franc, thanks to its sunny and warm climate.
+This off-the-radar region in the foothills of the Sierra Nevada Mountains typically produces an opulent, fruit-forward style thanks to its sunny and warm climate.

-Sierra Foothills: A great example of Sierra Foothills Cabernet Franc will have bold aromas of sweet strawberries, raspberry, mint, and roasted jalapeño.
-On the palate you’ll taste bold fruit from elevated alcohol and flavors of chocolate and baking spices from oak-aging.
+Sierra Foothills: A great example of Sierra Foothills Cabernet Franc will have bold aromas of sweet strawberries, raspberries, mint, and roasted jalapeño.
+On the palate, you’ll taste bold fruit from elevated alcohol and flavors of chocolate and baking spices from oak aging.

 colchagua-valley-chile-by-tjeerd-wiesma

-Colchagua Valley is part of the Central Valley Region of Chile. by Tjeerd Wiesma
+Colchagua Valley is part of the Central Valley Region of Chile.
+Photo by Tjeerd Wiesma.

 Chile